Geoff Chappell - Software Analyst

 In 2016 and 2017, I wrote two articles expressly for Poc||GTFO, which I now reproduce at this website:

 I’m also not one for attending conferences.
-The days in attendance, or even just in travel, are days not spent either on research or on paid work that sponsors research.
+The days in attendance, or even just in travel, are days not spent either on research or on the paid work that sponsors the research.
 Such time looks first and foremost like time lost.
-There surely is something to gain socially or for promotion, but I am not naturally a networker.
+There surely is something to gain socially or for self-promotion, perhaps even for advertising the paid work or encouraging a sponsor, but I am not naturally a networker.
 Worse, what would I ever speak about?
 The nature of these conferences is that the speaker revisits old work.
 I have no end of new work to get on with.
 Putting more time into research will always win.

 Still, I was persuaded to speak at SummerCon 2017.
 Had it not been in Brooklyn—so close and yet so far—I surely would have declined.
 I’m glad I didn’t, for I thoroughly enjoyed myself, not least because of the organisers’ hard work and attention.
 For better or worse, here are the slides that I ad-libbed from: